This website uses cookies

 The Strategic Impact on the Local Market

-The ENC26 and the active involvement of both the UK and Ireland have several key implications for the local business landscape:
+The ENC26 and the active involvement of both Great Britain and Ireland have several key implications for the local business landscape:

 1. Increased Visibility for Sponsors: The national teams provide a high-profile platform for local and international brands to associate themselves with national pride and innovation.